noumannahmad/image-classification-with-pytorch/README.md

 We'll start by implementing a multilayer perceptron (MLP) and then move on to architectures using convolutional neural networks (CNNs).
 Specifically, we'll implement [LeNet](http://yann.lecun.com/exdb/lenet/), [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), [VGG](https://arxiv.org/abs/1409.1556) and [ResNet](https://arxiv.org/abs/1512.03385).

-**If you find any mistakes or disagree with any of the explanations, please do not hesitate to [submit an issue](https://github.com/bentrevett/pytorch-image-classification/issues/new).
-I welcome any feedback, positive or negative!**

 ## Getting Started